smasyn/RepData_PeerAssessment1/PA1_template.md

     keep_md: yes
   pdf_document: default
 ---
-# Module 5 Reprodicible Researh - Peer Assessment 1
+# Module 5 Reproducible Research - Peer Assessment 1

 ## Introduction
 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a Fitbit, Nike Fuelband, or Jawbone Up.
 These type of devices are part of the "quantified self" movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 But these data remain under-utilized both because the raw data are hard to obtain and there is a lack of statistical methods and software for processing and interpreting the data.